A multiscale cavity method for sublinear-rank symmetric matrix factorization: Introduction

-of this model in the thermodynamic limit $N,M\to\infty$ with the rank $M=M_N$ growing sufficiently slowly (but polynomially) with $N$.
+of the model \eqref{spikedwignermodel} in the thermodynamic limit $N,M\to\infty$ with the rank $M=M_N$ growing sufficiently slowly with $N$.
 Here,

-denotes the partition function associated with the Hamiltonian
+denotes the \textit{partition function} associated with the \textit{Hamiltonian}

-In the language of Bayesian inference rather than statistical physics, the partition function is simply the normalization of the posterior distribution $d\pP_{X,N,M}(\bX\mid\bY(\bX_0,\bZ))$ and the Hamiltonian is the log-likelihood.
-In order to take advantage of replica symmetry (i.e., concentration-of-measure) \cite{LelargeMiolane,overlapconcentration,barbier2022strong}, we moreover work in the \textit{Bayes-optimal setting}, which means that in addition to the observed data $\bY$, the statistician charged with reconstructing $\bX_0$ from $\bY$ also has knowledge of the form \eqref{spikedwignermodel} of $\bY$, the prior distribution $\pP_{X,N,M}$ of the signal $\bX_0$, the SNR $\lambda$, and the rank $M$ of $\bX_0\bX_0^\intercal$.
+in the language of Bayesian inference rather than statistical physics, the partition function is simply the normalization of the posterior distribution $\pP_{X\mid Y,N,M}(\bX\mid\bY(\bX_0,\bZ))$ and the Hamiltonian is the log-likelihood.
+In order to take advantage of replica symmetry (i.e., concentration of measure) \cite{LelargeMiolane,overlapconcentration,barbier2022strong}, we moreover work in the \textit{Bayes-optimal setting}, which means that in addition to the observed data $\bY$, the statistician charged with reconstructing $\bX_0$ from $\bY$ also has knowledge of the form \eqref{spikedwignermodel} of $\bY$, the prior distribution $\pP_{X,N,M}$ of the signal $\bX_0$, the SNR $\lambda$, and the rank $M$ of $\bX_0\bX_0^\intercal$.

-Focusing on the Bayesian viewpoint, various applications of (the adaptive) interpolation methods, the cavity method, and the Approximate Message Passing (AMP) algorithm have been used to study the spiked Wigner model and its generalizations.
-Studies commenced in the rank $M=1$ case \cite{korada2009exact,universality2,SBM1,replicaproof,spikedtensor} before progressing to the low-rank (i.e., finite rank) case \cite{LelargeMiolane,adaptiveinterpolation}, with recent studies venturing into the regime of growing rank \cite{reeves, sublinear_sphericalint,Maillard_2022,bodin2023gradient}.
-In particular, an $M$-dimensional variational formula for the limiting free entropy $\lim_{N\to\infty}F_N(\lambda)$ can be surmised from \cite{reeves} when $M={\rm o}(N^{1/20})$.
-Our present goal is to continue this line of research by proving a scalar equivalent of the aforementioned formula (thereby circumventing the intractability of the $M$-dependence seen therein) and extending the regime of veracity to $M={\rm o}(N^{1/10})$ --- this is a significant milestone towards understanding the recent conjecture based on the replica method of \cite{farzad} that the rank-$M$ spiked Wigner model should behave as its rank-one counterpart, so long as the rank is sublinear $M={\rm o}(N)$.
+Focusing on the Bayesian viewpoint, various applications of (the adaptive) interpolation methods, the cavity method, and the Approximate Message Passing (AMP) algorithm have been used to study (various generalizations of) the spiked Wigner model.
+Studies commenced in the rank $M=1$ case \cite{korada2009exact,universality2,SBM1,replicaproof,spikedtensor} before progressing to the low-rank (i.e., finite-rank) case \cite{LelargeMiolane,adaptiveinterpolation}, with recent studies venturing into the regime of growing rank \cite{reeves, sublinear_sphericalint,Maillard_2022,bodin2023gradient}.
+In particular, an $M$-dimensional variational formula for the limiting free entropy $\lim_{N\to\infty}F_N(\lambda)$ can be surmised from \cite{reeves} when $M=\mathrm{o}(N^{1/20})$.
+Our present goal is to continue this line of research by proving a scalar equivalent of the aforementioned formula (thereby circumventing the intractability of the $M$-dependence seen therein) with regime of veracity $M=\mathrm{o}(\sqrt{\ln N})$ -- this is a significant milestone towards understanding the recent conjecture based on the replica method of \cite{farzad} that the rank-$M$ spiked Wigner model should behave as its rank-one counterpart, so long as the rank is sublinear, i.e., when $M=\mathrm{o}(N)$.